At least 10 dead in mass shooting at Buffalo supermarket

 BUFFALO, N.Y.
-(AP) — At least 10 people were killed Saturday afternoon in a shooting at a supermarket in Buffalo, New York, law enforcement officials told The Associated Press.
+(AP) — A gunman wearing military-style clothing and body armor opened fire with a rifle at a supermarket in Buffalo, New York, killing at least 10 people before being taken into custody Saturday afternoon, law enforcement officials told The Associated Press.

-Details on the number of additional people shot at the Tops Friendly Market and their conditions weren't immediately available.
-Buffalo police said earlier Saturday afternoon that the alleged shooter, who was not identified, was in custody.

 People are also reading…